valentynkt/BackendGarden/content/notes/HTTP Basic Authentication.md

 ## Diagram

 ![[10e83d0a-8fb5-42f6-abeb-a5e8980450c3_1600x1275 1.webp]]

 ## Overview

 HTTP Basic Authentication is a simple method for enforcing access control to web resources.
 It involves sending the user's credentials (username and password) encoded in Base64 with each [[HTTP]] request.
-It is best used with [[HTTPS]] to ensure credentials are transmitted securely.
+Due to its simplicity, it is best used with [[HTTPS]] to ensure credentials are transmitted securely, as HTTP Basic Authentication itself does not encrypt the credentials.

 ## How HTTP Basic Authentication Works